coopers-peele/terms-demo/README.md

 Build the app.
 The `bin` dir includes a phing build script with the following targets:

 * **build**: "production-like" build, with updates of composer packages.
-* **build-all**: "development" build, where composer will udpate all requirements to the latest alloed versions.
+* **build-all**: "development" build, where composer will udpate all requirements to the latest allowed versions.

 ```
 cd terms-demo